Department of Family Science and Social Work

 Department of Family Science and Social Work offers the following programs:

-The Bachelors in Social Work is accredited by the Council on Social Work Education.
+The Bachelor of Science in Social Work is accredited by the Council on Social Work Education.
 In addition, the National Council on Family Relations verifies that Miami's Bachelors in Social Work meets all standards and criteria needed for students to receive provisional certification as a Family Life Educator.
 Upon graduating, students are eligible to apply for social work licensure and provisional certification as a Family Life Educator.

 Child Life Specialist undergraduate and graduate certificates provide required coursework to meet the curricular qualifications for certification as a Certified Child Life Specialist through the Association of Child Life Professionals.
 After completing the child life specialist certificate, candidates must also complete a 600-hour child life internships and take the certification exam in order to be certified as a child life specialist.